School Nurse Mini-Grants

 Option #3: Assessing Asthma Friendly School Policies and Procedures

 Using a school policies and practices checklist form provided by the Montana Asthma Control Program, school nurses will assess school policies and practices related to asthma.
 School nurses will then present their findings to their school administration or school board.
 In order to complete this project, one school will be assessed per school nurse; alternatively, a group of school nurses will assess an entire school district’s policies and practices.
 Click here to review the checklist for this project.

 Option #4: Home Environmental Assessments

 This option is only available to those counties with a visiting MAP home health nurse.
+These counties include: Lewis and Clark, Missoula, Flathead, Cascade, Hill, Richland.
 School nurses will partner with a MAP home visiting nurse to conduct environmental assessments of the homes of students with asthma.
 School nurses will be assisted in these assessments by use of the US Environmental Protection Agency’s Home Environment Checklist.
 After completing each assessment, school nurses will help residents make changes in their home environment to reduce and/or eliminate asthma triggers.
 In order to complete this project, at least five environmental assessments will be conducted per nurse.